top of page

 9:30am - 5:00pm (1.5 hour lunch)

-While the trauma-response term of flight-flight-freeze has been readily recognized in both professional and layperson circles, the concepts of fawning and appeasement are being seen as adaptive trauma responses also.
-This training will explain how fawning and appeasement are connected to biological drives to stay safe; both biological adaptations come from being in a down-power position that will often inhibit the healing process.
-The training will describe the neurobiology of both these trauma adaptations and strategies on how to identify and support new options to move a client from victim to survivor.
-Supporting victims/survivors effectively with a deeper understanding of these adaptations is critical as it empowers and restores agency.
-This information is cutting-edge and mini-workshops of this topic have been presented at National Trauma Training Conferences for victim service providers.
+Using the lens of Polyvagal Theory (the nervous system) this training will describe the neurobiology of both these trauma adaptations, and it will offer strategies to identify and support new options to move a client into their authentic self, or essence.
+Effectively supporting clients, including victims/survivors with a deeper understanding of these adaptations is critical as it empowers and restores agency.
+This information is cutting-edge, and mini-workshops on this topic have been presented at National Trauma Training Conferences for victim service providers.

 Cost: $165 for early registration, $185 after Jan 10, 2025 (due 2 weeks before)

-Use Coupon Code EARLYBIRD52 for $20 off if you register by January 10, 2025.
+ZOOM: Use Coupon Code EARLYBIRD52 for $20 off if you register by January 10, 2025.

 Locations: Love Life Therapy Center, LLC., 1430 E Ft Lowell Rd, Suite 210 Tucson, AZ 85719